MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-chrome-get-started.md

 ### Overall workflow

-Deploying the Google Chrome extension is a multi-phase process.
+Deploying FOOBAR is a multi-phase process.
 You can choose to install on one machine at a time, or use Intune or Group Policy for organization wide deployments.

 1. [Prepare your devices](#prepare-your-devices).
-1.
+2.